pipo2002/Maze-Game/README.md

 # Maze-Game
-A maze game with some simple move s
+A maze game with some simple moves
 |action | Commend  |
 |---|---|
 | left |  a |